Masala Herb

 • Place your peeled boiled potatoes in a bowl.
 Mash them.

-• Add the all-purpose flour and corn flour to the potato mash.
-Season with a pinch of salt and finely scraped nutmeg.
+• Add the all-purpose flour and corn starch to the potato mash.
+Season with a pinch of salt and finely grated nutmeg.

 • Make a slight well in the center and drop the egg into it.
 Add the butter too if you want your dumplings to turn out more smooth.